Introduction

 This document describes the available SAPI Solvers and the supported

-D-Wave provides quantum-classical Hybrid Solvers, QPU Solvers, and QPU-like solvers (VFYC Solvers and emulators) that are available through SAPI.
+Leap provides quantum-classical Hybrid Solvers and QPU Solvers that are available through SAPI.

 Note